Amanda Walsh: 2000s work

-Walsh has since made appearances on shows such as Smallville, and the night time soap opera Train 48.
+Walsh made appearances on TV shows such as Smallville, Veronica Mars, and also had a minor role in the film Disturbia.
 In 2005, she starred opposite David Boreanaz in the movie These Girls, based on the play by Vivienne Laxdale.
-That movie was shown at the 2005 Toronto International Film Festival.
+The movie was shown at the 2005 Toronto International Film Festival.
 She had a small role in the movie "Stardom (2000)" playing an overenthusiastic VJ on a parody of the Canadian music channel MuchMusic.

-After moving to Los Angeles, Walsh got a starring role in the ABC mid-season replacement Sons and Daughters, which premiered March 7, 2006 on ABC.
-The show was canceled in late-April after ten aired episodes.

-Walsh appeared on an episode of Veronica Mars and also had a minor role in the film Disturbia.
-She portrayed Katie in the original pilot for the sitcom The Big Bang Theory, but was replaced by Kaley Cuoco (as Penny) in the second pilot.
+After moving to Los Angeles, Walsh got a starring role in the ABC mid-season replacement Sons & Daughters, which premiered in March 2006.
+Sons & Daughters was a semi-improvisational sitcom.
+The show was canceled, with only eleven episodes created.
+Her portrayal of Katie in the unaired pilot for the sitcom The Big Bang Theory was not well-received.
+However, the character was re-written and Walsh was replaced by Kaley Cuoco (as Penny) in the second pilot.